Littlest Bear Virtual 5K Run/Walk 2019

 We encourage you to train safely and exercise common sense.
 If this is your first time running, you may want to consult your doctor (we’re sure they’ll be very excited for you!) and to follow an approved training plan.

-Winners had an additional $10 donated to the Diversity & Inclusion initiative in their name.
+Winners will have an additional $10 donated to the Diversity & Inclusion initiative in their name, plus, endless bragging rights!

 Best run times